 Host partners are primarily responsible for the design of the Fellowship projects and for the day-to-day oversight of their Fellows.
 Partners are asked to participate in the selection of their Fellow, co-develop a project plan with our staff, engage with the network, and most importantly, prioritize the meaningful mentorship of their Fellow.
 Specifically, partner organizations commit to:

 - Develop a project that will be impactful for the partner organization and intellectually stimulating for the Fellow.
-Create a detailed project work plan in collaboration with our staff.
+Create a position description and a detailed project work plan in collaboration with our staff.

 - Engage in the interview and selection process.

 - Designate a primary Fellowship mentor who will provide project guidance, be accessible on a day-to-day basis as needed and reserve at least two hours per week for regularly scheduled meetings with the Fellow during the Fellowship term, May 31 – August 19.

 - Encourage the Fellow’s participation in training and networking opportunities provided by our staff, Fellowship presentations and additional activities relevant to the fellow’s project and/or career.

 - Ensure that the mentor can participate in orientation (June 1) and either the midterm (July 14) or the final presentation event (August 11).